Utena - kiss catalog

 Episode 10, Nanami Touga

 At his age 12 birthday party, Touga kisses little Nanami on the eye as the kitten looks on.
+(The kitten is Utena, watching without understanding.)
 It’s parallel to the prince kissing little Utena’s tears away, below; Nanami takes Touga as her prince, as her coronet hairstyle suggests.
 At the time of the main story, Nanami would like to relive the kiss, but Touga sees it differently.
 Touga does not accept Nanami as his princess.
 Maybe Nanami took on her minions out of frustration.

 Utena expects a kiss from Touga, but he backs off.